-Colgate financial aid is available on a limited basis to students who are not U.S. citizens or permanent residents.
+Colgate financial aid is available on a limited basis to students who are not U.S. citizens or eligible noncitizens.
 We anticipate that each year only a relatively small and highly qualified group of international students will be offered financial aid.
 While competition for international student financial aid is strong, we are committed to maintaining and expanding our global campus community.

 A non-Canadian international student who has been awarded aid does not